infracloudio/cassandra-jaeger-tracing/README.md

 # Changelog

-## 2/0 hupefully will be on soonest status work thtn Cassandra Jaeger Tracing
+## 2/0 hupefully will be on soonest status work thtn Cassandra Jaeger Tracin

 * fixed work with Cassandra 4.0.5
 * fixed behaviour of tracer instantiator when broadcast name is unavailable
+* I'll get mote on this when I get this ariicle [home)